oktadev/schematics/README.md

 `npm run test` will run the unit tests, using Jasmine as a runner and test framework.

 `./test-app.sh angular` will create an Angular project with Angular CLI, install this project, and make sure all the project's tests pass.
+Other options include `react`, `react-ts`, `vue`, and `vue-ts`.

+`./test-all.sh` will test all the options: Angular, React, React with TypeScript, Vue, and Vue with TypeScript.

 ## Publishing